WFVX-LD: Programming

 There is little in the way of local programming on WFVX.
 A weekday morning talk show, So Goes the Nation, was met with little success.
 This program was hosted by Charlie Horne and Alan Silberberg from the WFVX studios in Bangor.
 Originally launched on WCKD-LP in 2002, it moved to WFVX upon its launch, and subsequently added simulcasts on WPFO and WLOB radio in Portland.
 The broadcast was a three-hour call-in talk show until September 2004 when it was reduced to a single hour before being canceled altogether in November of that year.

 WFVX carried Shop at Home overnights until its closure in March 2008; Jewelry Television was added at that time.
 Since August 2008, WFVX and WVII have also carried programming from the New England Patriots Television Network; the stations split airings of pre-season games, and WFVX airs Patriots All Access, produced out of Boston's WBZ-TV, Sunday mornings at 11 during the NFL season.
 Starting in November 2009, WFVX began airing IWE: Championship Wrestling every Saturday night; it has since been dropped.

 In June 2013, WFVX and WVII reached a deal to carry Husson University sports.
-This was followed a month later with a deal to carry University of Maine sports; as a result, WFVX and WVII replace WABI-TV as the television flagship of the Black Bear Sports Network.
-As part of the deal, Black Bear sports telecasts will also be seen on Fox College Sports, and production will be handled by Pack Network (WABI had produced its telecasts in-house).
+This was followed a month later with a deal to carry University of Maine sports; as a result, WFVX and WVII replaced WABI-TV as the television flagship of the Black Bear Sports Network.
+As part of the deal, Black Bear sports telecasts were also seen on Fox College Sports, and production was handled by Pack Network (WABI had produced its telecasts in-house).